 Getting to Know SA

 2018 started out with a bang with the boys being added to Sub Pop's "Best of The Northwest" playlist on Spotify and rollicking visit with StarDog and T2 on KGRG 89.9 FM's Puget Sound showcasing new tunes from Stuff and playing some acoustic numbers live in the studio!
-“Come On” was given the honor of being the lead track on the London Bridge recorded “One Take Pacific Northwest Volume 1” and recently Regan and Sean wrote the theme song for the syndicated radio show “True Fidelity" and SA's music was also included on the (now defunct) hit Seattle sketch comedy show "The 206"..
+They were also invited in to perform new tunes on The Spud Goodman Show!“Come On” was given the honor of being the lead track on the London Bridge recorded “One Take Pacific Northwest Volume 1” and recently Regan and Sean wrote the theme song for the syndicated radio show “True Fidelity" and SA's music was also included on the (now defunct) hit Seattle sketch comedy show "The 206"..
+And to finish off 2018 SA releases their new EP STUFF.

 The recent single "Little Billi Died" touches on the uncomfortable subject of bullying and it's effects and has received amazing feedback from reviewers and fans alike for it's blunt yet heartfelt honesty.
 And critical acclaim for their recent singles along with shows at the prestigious Art On The Ave and The Western Washington State Fair and appearances on Click 98.9 FM's HOMEGROWN and The Spud Goodman Show have been some of the band's recent highlights. .